 Seahawks Athletics Day takes place midyear.
 Activities are inspired by the Summer Olympic Games, and the school is divided into teams by color.
 Having every grade equally represented on each team emphasizes the concepts of teamwork, cooperation, and good sportsmanship.
 This practice encourages communication and positive role modeling across grades and emphasizes the spirit of fun rather than competition.

-Just before the end of the school year, our families get together for an activity-filled day at Palisades Park in honor of our fathers and father figures.
-Students in all grades, along with faculty and staff members and parents, take part in an assortment of recreational games such as soccer, kickball, and Capture the Flag.
-A lovely lunch put together by our community moms rounds out this special day.
+This athletic event honors our fathers and father figures.
+Students in all grades, along with faculty, administration, and special guests, take part in an assortment of recreational games such as soccer, kickball, and Capture the Flag.
+A lovely lunch put together by our community mothers rounds out this special day.

 The sixth-graders train hard for their triathlon each spring.
 Students swim at the Jonathan Club, bike to Temescal Canyon Road, and then run from Temescal to the finish line at Seven Arrows, where the rest of the school greets their arrival with cheers and celebration.
 Our students look forward to this sixth-grade “perk” throughout their time at Seven Arrows.